fergustaylor/openprescribingRplots/README.md

 `library(openprescribingRplots)`

-__This function plots a leaflet map of cost per person, per CCG, per month of the input BNF section, drug or chemcial.
+__This function plots a leaflet map of cost per person, per CCG, per month of the input BNF section, drug or chemical.__
-__

  *  plot2017()